MilanVojnovic95/ui-automation/README.md

 # fishingbooker-autotest
-## This repo contains UI automation tests for Fishingbooker
+## This repo contains UI automation test for Fishingbooker

 ### How to clone/copy project from repo?